Dozens march in Yellowknife in support of Indigenous youth

 "All this other stuff is going to go away at some point.
 But it only goes away if we're helping take care of ourselves."

-Marches also took place in other cities across Canada and the United States today.
+Marches also took place in other cities across Canada and the United States on Thursday.